Nursing Interview Questions and Answers

 How You Could Answer

 “My coworkers would smile when you asked them about my teamwork skills because I do the teamwork cheer whenever we’ve gotten through a challenge together.
-I always want to be there for other nurses when they need help and be open to letting someone help me if I’m struggling.
+I always want to be there for other nurses and members of the healthcare team when they need help and be open to letting someone help me if I’m struggling.
 They would tell you that I always make my rounds, asking if anyone needs help before I clock out.
 It’s a way to support others in the unit.
 Of course, there are times when you must take the initiative and dive into a task yourself, especially if it’s an urgent patient matter.”

 Question 4: Tell me about a challenging time during your shift and how you dealt with it.